Meet the MATS team

 Juan leads the Program Team at MATS.
 The team is responsible for fellow and mentor selection, impact analysis, and other program strategy.
 Prior to MATS, Juan worked as a professional community builder for the Boston AI safety and Effective Altruism communities.
 He holds a B.S. in Mathematics with Computer Science from MIT (2020).

 Sanyu runs the MATS application process.
 He has conducted technical research in AI safety and biosecurity, focusing on evaluations and threat modeling of large language models and biological design tools.
-He works part-time at SecureBio on AI-Bio evals, and worked on situational awareness evals during the UChicago XLab fellowship.
 He also co-founded and led his university's AI safety group.
 He holds a degree in computational biology from Brown University.

 Compute Team